-Looking Back on 2020 with a sense of optimism toward 2021 - THE AUTHORITY NEWS
+Looking back on 2020 with a sense of optimism toward 2021 - THE AUTHORITY NEWS

 I was proud to arrive in Nigeria and begin my third ambassadorial posting last November.
-2020 will long be remembered as the year of the pandemic COVID-19, and we will look back and honor the lives of the more than 1.5 million people worldwide who lost their lives to this vicious pandemic.
-2020 also marked 60 years of bilateral diplomatic relations between the United States and Nigeria, and much has been accomplished over the course of that time as democracy and a free and open business environment continue to grow.
+2020 will long be remembered as the year of the COVID-19 pandemic, and we will look back and honour the lives of the more than 1.5 million people worldwide who have lost their lives to this vicious pandemic.
+2020 also marked 60 years of bilateral diplomatic relations between the United States and Nigeria, and much has been accomplished over the course of that time, as democracy and a free and open business environment continue to grow.
 Allow me to provide a bit more detail about accomplishments achieved with our Nigerian partners.

 The President’s Emergency Plan for AIDS Relief (PEPFAR) enrolled its one millionth Nigerian patient this year.
 Our team has been engaged in a year-long surge activity that is now enrolling 6,000 new patients per week across the country.
 The National AIDS Indicator Survey (NAIIS) armed us with the data we needed to target the disease more effectively.
 We are doing just that with our partners at the Nigerian AIDS Control Agency, state governors, health commissioners, and State AIDS Control Agencies, and the Ministry of Health.
 Together, we are identifying patients, providing them life-saving treatment, and suppressing their viral loads to levels which can no longer transmit the disease.
 We are within reach of an AIDS free generation after twenty years of sustained commitment.

 Finally, no country can advance the well-being of its people without peace and security.
-Our ongoing U.S. security cooperation programs with Nigeria include equipment sales, grants, education, and training programs.
+Our ongoing U.S. security cooperation programmes with Nigeria include equipment sales, grants, education, and training programems.
 Countering Boko Haram and ISIS-West Africa remain top priorities for both of our nations.
-Maritime security cooperation, through joint exercises such as Obangame Express, demonstrate the strength of our partnership to end piracy and encourage economic activity in the Gulf of Guinea.
+Maritime security cooperation, through joint exercises such as Obangame Express, demonstrates the strength of our partnership to end piracy and encourage economic activity in the Gulf of Guinea.

 We look forward to Nigeria hosting the U.S.-Nigeria Binational Commission in 2021.
 The Commission remains a premiere platform of engagement for our governments to expand cooperation and advance shared goals, particularly in the areas of trade and investment, development, good governance, and security cooperation.